-- AS I SEE THINGS: The knowledge economy Read More
+- AS I SEE THINGS: Competing robustly Read More

 WASHINGTON (AP) — The House and Senate ushered in a new Congress today, re-electing embattled Republican John Boehner speaker and hailing one of its own senators who returned a year after being felled by a stroke.
 The 113th Congress convened at 12 noon EST, the constitutionally mandated time, with pomp, pageantry and politics, on both sides of the Capitol.
 Boehner, bruised after weeks with his fractious caucus and negotiations with the White House on the fiscal cliff, won a second, two-year term as leader with 220 votes.
 Despite grumbling in the GOP ranks, just 10 Republicans voted for someone other than Boehner.
 Democratic leader Nancy Pelosi got 192 votes.
 In the Senate, Vice President Joe Biden swore in 12 new members elected in November, lawmakers who won another term and South Carolina Republican Tim Scott.
 The former House member was tapped by Governor Nikki Haley to fill the remaining term of Senator Jim DeMint, who resigned to head a Washington think tank.
 Applause from members and the gallery marked every oath-taking.
 Looking on was former Vice President Walter Mondale.